 Caregiver Mentor Spotlight

 PH Email Mentors are patients and caregivers from all over the world, standing by to help patients, caregivers and parents through one-on-one, email-based support.
-Laura O'Donnell is one of those mentors, and she shares a little about herself now.
+Jim Wilson is one of those mentors, and he shares a little about himself now.

 How long has your family been living with PH?

-What advice do you have for other families living with this disease?
+What advice do you have for other caregivers?

-Disclaimer: PHA PHriends are available to provide hope and support to PH patients and caregivers.
+Disclaimer: PH Email Mentors are available to provide hope and support to PH patients and caregivers.
 They are not intended to provide medical advice on individual matters, which should be obtained directly from a physician.